-We confirm that during the reporting period the Fund achieved a better ESG rating based on MSCI data when compared with the benchmark.
+Using our proprietary house score, we confirm that during the reporting period the Fund achieved an equal or better ESG rating when compared to the benchmark.

 Promotes good governance including social factors

 We confirm that during the reporting period the Fund focused engagement and analysis on governance and that using the MSCI ESG Rating and the FI Risk Rating, we avoided those companies with the worst governance practices other than those detailed above.